Paternity Attorney

 Establishing paternity is a critical step in many family law cases involving children.
 Whether you are a mother seeking child support or a father fighting for parental rights, the legal determination of paternity can have lasting implications on your relationship with your child and your financial obligations.
 At Kulerski and Cornelison, we provide experienced legal guidance for clients throughout DuPage and Cook County who are seeking to establish or dispute paternity.

-What Is Paternity and Why It Matters
+What Is Paternity and Why Does It Matter

 Establishing paternity is vital for both the child and the parents.
 For the child, it ensures access to financial support, health insurance, inheritance rights, and vital family medical history.
 For the parents, it creates a legal basis for enforcing or seeking child support, custody, and visitation rights.